a-v-medvedev/cppcgen/README.md

 The test7.cpp makes an attempt of neat and structured generation of all these variations of update functions so that there is no runtime if's etc.

-Another requirement is generation the CUDA variation of all these functions.
+Another requirement is the generation of the CUDA version for all these functions.
 This task can be done rather easily, but the CUDA code generation is not implemented yet in this example, will be done in future.

 With the line:
 ```